Japanese Culture and Traditions

 Adopting Western clothing styles became widespread among the urban population, especially the upper and middle classes.
 Traditional kimono garments gradually gave way to Western-style suits and dresses.
 Western cuisine, etiquette, and social customs also began influencing daily life.

 While Japan embraced Western influences, it also made a conscious effort to preserve and revitalize traditional Japanese culture.
-The government actively supported the study and preservation of traditional arts, such as tea ceremonies, calligraphy, Japanese pottery, and Noh theater.
+The government actively supported studying and preserving traditional arts, such as tea ceremonies, calligraphy, Japanese pottery, and Noh theater.

 This cultural revival in Japan aimed to forge a national identity and foster a sense of pride in Japanese heritage.